 - 2.5.1.
-Line Managers will determine, in accordance with the Operational Licence and in liaison with the Training Centre, the requirements for re-familiarisation and re-assessment of core competencies.
+For operational staff, line managers will determine, in accordance with the Operational Licence and in liaison with the Training Centre, the requirements for re-familiarisation and re-assessment of core competencies.
 They will liaise with the Health and Wellbeing Team regarding the requirement for an Occupational Health assessment and/or fitness assessment.
 This will depend on the length of absence from the workplace. - 2.5.2.
-Line Managers will determine the re-familiarisation requirements for corporate staff.
+For corporate and fire control staff, line managers will determine the refamiliarisation requirements.
 This may include re-familiarisation of role, systems, procedures and responsibilities.
 Line managers can use checklists contained within Staff Induction and/or Probation. - 2.5.3.
-Where appropriate, Managers should refer to Attendance Management for return to work processes where sickness absence has occurred during the investigation/disciplinary process.
+Where appropriate, Managers should refer to Attendance Management for return-to-work processes where sickness absence has occurred during the investigation/disciplinary process.